By Edgar Beecher Bronson in 1910

-In Texas after the Civil War, when Shang was young, a pony, a lariat, a six-shooter, and branding iron were sufficient instruments for the acquisition of wealth.
+In Texas after the Civil War, when Shang was young, a pony, a lariat, a six-shooter, and branding iron were sufficient instruments for acquiring wealth.
 A trained eye and a practiced hand were necessary for the effective use of pistol and lariat; the running iron anybody could wield; therefore, while a necessary feature of equipment, the iron was a secondary affair.
-The pistol was useful in settling annoying questions of title; the horse and the lariat, in taking possession after the title was settled; the iron, in marking the property with a symbol of ownership.
+The pistol was useful in settling annoying questions of title; the horse and the lariat took possession after the title was settled; the iron, in marking the property with a symbol of ownership.
 The property in question was always cattle.

-Before the Civil War, cattle were abundant in Texas and fences were few.
+Before the Civil War, cattle were abundant in Texas, and fences were few.
 Therefore, the cattle roamed at will over hills and plains.
-To determine ownership each owner adopted a distinctive “mark and brand.”
-The owner’s mark and brand were put upon the young before they left their mothers, and upon grown cattle when purchases were made.
-Thus the broadsides and quarters of those that changed hands many times were covered over with this barbarous record of their various transfers.
+To determine ownership, each owner adopted a distinctive “mark and brand.”
+The owner’s mark and brand were put upon the young before they left their mothers and grown cattle when purchases were made.
+Thus the broadsides and quarters of those that changed hands were often covered over with this barbarous record of their various transfers.

 Branding consists of applying a red-hot iron to any part of the animal for six or eight seconds until the hide is seared.
-Properly done, hair never again grows on the seared surface and the animal is “branded for life.”
-A small five-inch brand on a young calf becomes a great twelve-to-eighteen-inch mark by the time the beast is fully grown.
-In Mexico, the art of branding dates back to the time when few men were lettered and most men used a rubrica mark or flourish instead of a written signature.
+Properly done, hair never again grows on the seared surface, and the animal is “branded for life.”
+A small five-inch brand on a young calf becomes a great twelve-to-eighteen-inch mark when the beast is fully grown.
+In Mexico, the art of branding dates back to when few men were lettered, and most men used a rubrica mark or flourish instead of a written signature.
 Thus, in Mexico, the brand was always a device, whatever complex combination of lines and circles the whim of the owner may conceive.
-In this country, the brand was usually a combination of letters or numerals, though sometimes shapes and forms are represented.
-Branding and marking cattle and horses is certainly a cruel practice, but under the old conditions of the open range, where individual ownerships numbered thousands of head, no other means existed of distinguishing title.
+The brand was usually a combination of letters or numerals in this country, though sometimes shapes and forms are represented.
+Branding and marking cattle and horses is certainly a cruel practice, but under the old conditions of the open range, where individual ownerships numbered thousands of heads, no other means existed of distinguishing title.

 With the mild climate, even in winter, seldom more than two blankets to the man were carried for bedding.
-The cooking paraphernalia were equally simple, at the most consisting of a coffee pot, a frying-pan, a stew kettle, and a Dutch oven.
+The cooking paraphernalia was equally simple, consisting of a coffee pot, a frying pan, a stew kettle, and a Dutch oven.
 Each man carried a tin cup tied to his saddle.
-Plates, knives, and forks were considered unnecessary luxuries, as every man wore a bowie knife at his belt, and was dexterous in using his slice of bread as a plate to hold whatever delicacy the frying-pan or kettle might contain.
+Plates, knives, and forks were considered unnecessary luxuries, as every man wore a bowie knife at his belt and was dexterous in using his slice of bread as a plate to hold whatever delicacy the frying pan or kettle might contain.
 Sometimes even the Dutch oven was dispensed with, and bread was baked by winding thin rolls of dough around a stick and planting the stick in the ground, inclined over a bed of live coals.
-Often the frying-pan was left behind, and the meat roasted on a stick over the fire, and no meat in the world was ever so delicious as a good fat side of ribs so roasted.
+The frying pan was often left behind, the meat roasted on a stick over the fire, and no meat in the world was ever so delicious as a good fat side of ribs so roasted.

 The wild, unbranded cattle were everywhere — in the cross-timbers of the Palo Pinto, in the hills and among the post oaks of the Concho and the Llano, on the broad savannas of the Lower Guadalupe and the Brazos Rivers, in the plains and mesquite thickets of the Nueces and the Frio.
 And through these wild regions, on the outer fringe of settlement, ranged the cow-hunters, as merry and happy a lot as ever courted adventure, careless of their lives.

-Occasionally, of course, in the immediate settlements a case would be brought to formal trial before a judge and jury.
+Occasionally, of course, in the immediate settlements, a case would be brought to formal trial before a judge and jury.
 While, as a rule, the procedure of these courts conformed to the statutes and was formal enough, rather startling informalities sometimes characterized their sessions.
-A case in point, of which Shang Rhett was the hero, occurred at Llano. chance for his life, else he probably would not have been brought to trial at all.
-And even in spite of the prevailing disapproval, there was an undercurrent of sympathy for him in the community.
+A case in point, of which Shang Rhett was the hero, occurred at Llano.
+Chance for his life, else he probably would not have been brought to trial at all.
+And even despite the general disapproval, there was an undercurrent of sympathy for him in the community.

-At that time the town of Llano could boast of only one building, a big rough stone house, loop-holed for defense against the Indians.
-Under this one roof the enterprising owner assembled a variety of industries and performed a variety of functions that would dismay the most versatile man of any older community.
-Here he kept a general store, operated blacksmith and wheelwright shops, served as post-master, ran a hotel, and sat as justice of the peace.
-Indeed, he got so much in the habit of self-reliance in all emergencies, that in more than one instance he subjected himself to some criticism by calmly sitting as both judge and jury in cases wherein he had no jurisdiction.
+At that time, the town of Llano could boast of only one building, a big rough stone house, loop-holed for defense against the Indians.
+Under this one roof, the enterprising owner assembled a variety of industries and performed various functions that would dismay the most versatile man of any older community.
+Here he kept a general store, operated blacksmith and wheelwright shops, served as post-master, ran a hotel, and sat as a justice of the peace.
+Indeed, he got so much in the habit of self-reliance in all emergencies that in more than one instance, he subjected himself to some criticism by calmly sitting as both judge and jury in cases wherein he had no jurisdiction.
 Getting a jury at Llano was no easy task.
 Often the country for miles around might be scoured without producing a full panel.

-Llano being the county seat, and this the only house in town, it somewhat naturally from time to time enjoyed temporary distinction as a court house, when at long intervals the Llano County court met.
-The accommodations, however, were inconveniently limited — so limited in fact that on one occasion at least they were responsible for a sad miscarriage of justice.
+Llano being the county seat, and this the only house in town, it somewhat naturally from time to time enjoyed temporary distinction as a courthouse, when at long intervals the Llano County court met.
+The accommodations, however, were inconveniently limited — so limited that on one occasion, at least they were responsible for a sad miscarriage of justice.

 A murder trial was on.
 One of the earliest settlers, a man well known and generally liked, had killed a newcomer.
 It was felt that he had given his victim no chance for his life, else he probably would not have been brought to trial at all.
-And even in spite of the prevailing disapproval, there was an undercurrent of sympathy for him in the community.
+And even despite the general disapproval, there was an undercurrent of sympathy for him in the community.

-Judge, jury, prisoner, and witnesses all had dinner together in the “courtroom,” which was always demeaned from its temporary dignity as a hall of justice, to the humble rank of a dining-room as soon as court adjourned.
-Directly after dinner, the jury withdrew for deliberation, in custody of two bailiffs.
+Judge, jury, prisoner, and witnesses all had dinner together in the “courtroom,” which was constantly demeaned from its temporary dignity as a hall of justice to the humble rank of a dining-room as soon as court adjourned.
+Directly after dinner, the jury withdrew for deliberation in the custody of two bailiffs.

-The house was large, to be sure, but its capacity was already so far taxed that it could not provide a jury room.
-It was therefore the custom of the bailiffs to use as a jury room an open, mossy glade shaded by a great live oak tree on the farther bank of the Llano, and distant two or three hundred yards from the courthouse.
-Here, therefore, the jury and the bailiffs retired to some distance, and discussion of a verdict was begun.
-In spite of the weight of evidence against him, two or three were for acquittal.
+To be sure, the house was large, but its capacity was already so far taxed that it could not provide a jury room.
+Therefore, it was the custom of the bailiffs to use as a jury room an open, mossy clearing shaded by a great live oak tree on the farther bank of the Llano and distant two or three hundred yards from the courthouse.
+Therefore, the jury and the bailiffs retired to some distance, and discussion of a verdict was begun.
+Despite the weight of evidence against him, two or three were for acquittal.
 The others said they were “damned sorry; Jim was a mighty good feller, but it ‘peared like they’d have to foller the evidence.”
-So the discussion, pro and con, ran on into the mid-afternoon without result.
+So the discussion, pro, and con ran on into the mid-afternoon without result.

 It was an intensely hot afternoon, the air close and heavy with humidity, an hour when all Texans who can do so take a siesta.
-Judge and counsel were snoozing peacefully on the gallery of the distant courthouse, and the two bailiffs guarding the “jury room,” overcome by habit and the heat, were stretched at full length on the ground, snoring in concert.
+Judge and counsel were sleeping peacefully on the gallery of the distant courthouse, and the two bailiffs guarding the “jury room,” overcome by habit and the heat, were stretched at full length on the ground, snoring in concert.
 This situation made the opportunity for a friend at court.
 Shang Rhett was the friend awaiting this opportunity.
-Stepping lightly out of the brush where he had been concealed, a few paces brought him among the jurors.
+A few paces brought him among the jurors, stepping lightly out of the brush where he had been concealed.

 “Howdy! boys? ” Shang drawled.”
 Pow’ful hot evenin’, ain’t it?
 Moseyin’ roun’ sort o’ lonesome like, I thought mebbe so you fellers ‘d be tired o’ talkin’ law, an’ I’d jes’ step over an’ pass the time o’ day an’ give you a rest.”